 A similar statement applies to popular behaviors.
 In general, Curitibanos (people from Curitiba) are considerably more reserved than Cariocas (from Rio de Janeiro).

-3 – The Shock for most westerners will not be cultural shock per se, but rather a structural shock, be it from the legal or governmental aspects.
+The shock for most westerners in Brazil is not cultural shock per se, but rather a structural shock, be it from the legal, governmental, or even behavioral aspects.

 Even with all those contrasting characteristics, the biggest reason for the shock is not the population’s behavior alone.
 Cultural shock, in its 4 dimensions, might be heavier for non-westerners.
-However, the biggest challenges we – at Colligere Expat Consultancy – solve for our clients are the heavy bureaucracy, complicated tax system, and warped sense of urgency from public offices.
+However, the biggest challenges people question us about are the heavy bureaucracy, complicated tax system, and warped sense of urgency from public offices.

 Reasons to move to Brazil